xmtp/xmtp-js/README.md

 })
 ```

-Additional codecs can configured through the `ClientOptions` parameter of `Client.create`.
+Additional codecs can be configured through the `ClientOptions` parameter of `Client.create`.
 The `codecs` option is a list of codec instances that should be added to the default set of codecs (currently only the `TextCodec`).
 If a codec is added for a content type that is already in the default set, it will replace the original codec.

 ```ts
 // Adding support for `xmtp.org/composite` content type